UniversalDependencies/docs/_ja/index.md

   language phenomena in real texts.

 * Many SUWs correspond to a single English word but they tend to be shorter than English counterparts.
-An example is "ƒtƒ‰ƒ“ƒX Œê" (French; French language).
+An example is "ãƒ•ãƒ©ãƒ³ã‚¹ èª" (French; French language).
   For detailed definition please refer to [3] written in Japanese.

 * The automatic tokenization accuracy is more than 98% on in-domain data (BCCWJ) [4].